Piraji397/ProfileManagementSystem/README.md

-# Steps To Run the Project.
+## Steps To Run the Project.

-### Setup the environment variable first by renaming the both .env.sample to .env present in main directory as well as server directory.
+#### Setup the environment variable first by renaming the both .env.sample to .env present in main directory as well as server directory.

+#### Also the mongoDB url in server/.env file

-### Run the npm install in both main and server directory.
+#### Run the npm install in both main and server directory.

-### To Run the project. run the cmd 'npm run dev'
+#### To Run the project. run the cmd 'npm run dev'

-## Backend work is done.
+### Backend work is done.

-## Infrontend API Integration for login and signup and fetch all images api is done.
+### Only download feature is remaining in frontend.